For those of us with acne, applying makeup is like preparing our face for the onslaught of mental battles we face every with our skin.

-- Men’s Face Sponge: Our sponge can be used with our Men’s Foundation, Men’s Concealer and other cream or liquid products.
+- Men’s Face Sponge: The sponge can be used with the Men’s Foundation, Men’s Concealer and other cream or liquid products.
 Before using the sponge, run it under a tap so it expands and squeeze out the excess water to make it damp.
 Dab the sponge on to your face pushing the product into your face to create a blend.

 - Men’s Concealer: This is best applied with our Men’s Face Sponge or using your finger.
 Apply a small amount of concealer to the desired area, such as a spot you would like to conceal.
 Use the sponge or your finger to dab the concealer into the desired area and blending around.
 Use more product or a second layer if you require more coverage.